 Is lyocell fabric really eco-friendly?

-The Lyocell process used for transformation of eucalyptus fiber is a closed-loop process which guarantees that 99% of the water and solvent used are recovered and reused again.
+The Lyocell process used for the transformation of eucalyptus fiber is a closed-loop process that guarantees that 99% of the water and solvent used are recovered and reused again.
 This results in better water management and aims to preserve this natural resource we all need to live.

 You might be surprised to learn that big brands like Zara and The Gap are increasing their use of TENCEL® in their clothing material.
 But for more local options check out Tamga Designs and Encircled (both also use organic cotton and/or bamboo), and Triarchy who use a TENCEL®/cotton blend made in a factory that uses 85% recycled water.

 Bamboo may seem like a miracle fibre.
 In addition, it is soft, affordable, it saves water and is free from pesticides.
 However, it is transforming it from the plant into a fabric that’s the more complicated issue.

 Compared to its conventional counterpart, organic cotton scores much higher in terms of environmental impact.
 It does not require pesticides or fertilizers to grow, and it uses much less water.